radius-project/radius/docs/contributing/contributing-releases/README.md

 ### Post release check

-After creating a release candidate and the final release, it's good to check that the release works in some small mainline scenarios and has the right versions for each container.
+After creating a release (either an RC release or the final release), it's good to check that the release works in some small mainline scenarios and has the right versions for each container.

 1. Download the released version rad CLI.
 You can download the binary here: https://radapp.dev/getting-started/ if you just created a release.
 If you are doing a point release (ex 0.21), you can use the following URL format: